psathyrella/partis/docs/subcommands.md

 In order to infer ancestral sequences, you should run a separate program that includes actual phylogenetic inference, such as [linearham](https://github.com/matsengrp/linearham/) or [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/index.html).
 You can either run the `get-selection-metrics` action on an existing partis output file, or add `--get-selection-metrics` when running the `partition` action.
 The former is generally better, since you can then pass in your own separately-inferred trees with `--treefname`, and also run several different versions without having to re-partition.
+Both lbi and aa-cdist can include multiplicity information for each sequence (e.g. from expression levels), see [below](#input-meta-info).

 Both lbi and lbr need a tree, so unless you pass in your own, partis will make one.
 Since we want this to be fast enough to run on all the families in a large repertoire, this uses a fairly heuristic approach to calculating trees.